Stephen Kenny: ‘The fact that it was booed is incomprehensible really’

 In 2019 Uefa slapped Bulgaria with two matches behind closed doors following racist abuse by their supporters directed towards black English players in Sofia.

-Portugal opens Group F against Hungary in Budapest on Friday with the multi-cultural world champions France playing them at the Puskas Arena on June 19th.
+Portugal open Group F against Hungary in Budapest on Tuesday with the multi-cultural world champions France playing them at the Puskas Arena on June 19th.

 “It does not reflect well on Hungary really or Hungarian support,” Kenny continued, as he sat beside his striker Adam Idah, who was born in Cork to a Nigerian father and Irish mother.
 “Our players wanted to do it.
 It is important stance.
 I commend them for taking that stance.”